vdbrink/vdbrink.github.io/esphome/co2_senseair_s8_sensor.md

 CO2 stands for `Carbon dioxide` and is measured in `Parts per million` (ppm).

-The average value outside is around 400 ppm, which is a base value.
+The average value outside is around 400 ppm, which is the baseline value.
 That's also why you need to open a window when the value is too high, get some fresh air from outside.

 | ppm        | condition | action                              |